23f1000307/TDS-Project2/media/README.md

 {'date': {'count': 2553, 'unique': 2055, 'top': '21-May-06', 'freq': 8, 'mean': nan, 'std': nan, 'min': nan, '25%': nan, '50%': nan, '75%': nan, 'max': nan}, 'language': {'count': 2652, 'unique': 11, 'top': 'English', 'freq': 1306, 'mean': nan, 'std': nan, 'min': nan, '25%': nan, '50%': nan, '75%': nan, 'max': nan}, 'type': {'count': 2652, 'unique': 8, 'top': 'movie', 'freq': 2211, 'mean': nan, 'std': nan, 'min': nan, '25%': nan, '50%': nan, '75%': nan, 'max': nan}, 'title': {'count': 2652, 'unique': 2312, 'top': 'Kanda Naal Mudhal', 'freq': 9, 'mean': nan, 'std': nan, 'min': nan, '25%': nan, '50%': nan, '75%': nan, 'max': nan}, 'by': {'count': 2390, 'unique': 1528, 'top': 'Kiefer Sutherland', 'freq': 48, 'mean': nan, 'std': nan, 'min': nan, '25%': nan, '50%': nan, '75%': nan, 'max': nan}, 'overall': {'count': 2652.0, 'unique': nan, 'top': nan, 'freq': nan, 'mean': 3.0475113122171944, 'std': 0.7621797580962717, 'min': 1.0, '25%': 3.0, '50%': 3.0, '75%': 3.0, 'max': 5.0}, 'quality': {'count': 2652.0, 'unique': nan, 'top': nan, 'freq': nan, 'mean': 3.2092760180995477, 'std': 0.7967426636666686, 'min': 1.0, '25%': 3.0, '50%': 3.0, '75%': 4.0, 'max': 5.0}, 'repeatability': {'count': 2652.0, 'unique': nan, 'top': nan, 'freq': nan, 'mean': 1.4947209653092006, 'std': 0.598289430580212, 'min': 1.0, '25%': 1.0, '50%': 1.0, '75%': 2.0, 'max': 3.0}}

 ## LLM Insights
-# Detailed Analysis Report of the Dataset
+# Detailed Analysis Report

-## 1. Dataset Overview
+## Dataset Overview

-The dataset consists of 2652 records with 8 columns, capturing various attributes related to reviews or ratings of movies or shows.
-The columns are as follows:
+The dataset consists of 2,652 records across 8 columns.
+Each record captures information related to a review or evaluation of some media, likely films or shows, as indicated by the presence of columns such as `type`, `title`, and `by`.

+### Structure of the Dataset
+- **Shape**: (2652, 8)
+- **Columns**:
-- `date`: The date of the review.
+  - `date`: Date of the review (object type)
-- `language`: The language of the movie/show.
+  - `language`: Language of the media (object type)
-- `type`: The type of content (e.g., movie, show).
+  - `type`: Type of the media (object type, e.g., movie, series)
-- `title`: The title of the movie/show.
+  - `title`: Title of the media (object type)
-- `by`: The reviewer or creator.
+  - `by`: Reviewer or author of the review (object type)
-- `overall`: Overall rating given (scale not specified, but appears to range from 1 to 5).
+  - `overall`: Overall rating (integer type)
-- `quality`: Quality rating given (scale not specified, but appears to range from 1 to 5).
+  - `quality`: Quality rating (integer type)
-- `repeatability`: A measure of repeatability (scale not specified, but appears to range from 1 to 3).
+  - `repeatability`: Repeatability rating (integer type)

-## 2. Missing Values
+### Missing Values

-The dataset contains some missing values:
+- The dataset contains missing values in the following columns:

-- **Date**: 99 missing entries (approximately 3.73% of the dataset).
+  - `date`: 99 missing values
-- **By**: 262 missing entries (approximately 9.87% of the dataset).
+  - `by`: 262 missing values

-Other columns do not have any missing values.
-This indicates that a significant number of records lack information about who created or reviewed the content, which could impact the analysis of reviewer patterns or biases.
+- Other columns (`language`, `type`, `title`, `overall`, `quality`, `repeatability`) do not have any missing values.

-## 3. Summary Statistics
+## Summary Statistics

+The summary statistics provide insights into the distribution of ratings and categorical variables.

-### 3.1.
-Categorical Variables
+### Categorical Variables

-- **Date**:
+1. **Date**:
-  - Count: 2553 (out of 2652)
+   - Count: 2,553 (indicating 99 missing values)
-  - Unique Dates: 2055
+   - Unique Dates: 2,055
-  - Most Frequent Date: '21-May-06' (8 occurrences)
+   - Most Frequent Date: 21-May-06 (8 occurrences)

-- **Language**:
+2. **Language**:
-  - Count: 2652
+   - Count: 2,652
    - Unique Languages: 11
-  - Most Common Language: 'English' (1306 occurrences)
+   - Most Frequent Language: English (1,306 occurrences)

-- **Type**:
+3. **Type**:
-  - Count: 2652
+   - Count: 2,652
    - Unique Types: 8
-  - Most Common Type: 'movie' (2211 occurrences)
+   - Most Frequent Type: Movie (2,211 occurrences)

-- **Title**:
+4. **Title**:
-  - Count: 2652
+   - Count: 2,652
-  - Unique Titles: 2312
+   - Unique Titles: 2,312
-  - Most Common Title: 'Kanda Naal Mudhal' (9 occurrences)
+   - Most Frequent Title: Kanda Naal Mudhal (9 occurrences)

-- **By**:
+5. **Reviewer (`by`)**:
-  - Count: 2390 (out of 2652)
+   - Count: 2,390 (indicating 262 missing values)
-  - Unique Reviewers: 1528
+   - Unique Reviewers: 1,528
-  - Most Frequent Reviewer: 'Kiefer Sutherland' (48 occurrences)
+   - Most Frequent Reviewer: Kiefer Sutherland (48 occurrences)

-### 3.2.
-Numerical Variables
+### Numeric Variables

-- **Overall Rating**:
+1. **Overall Rating**:
    - Mean: 3.05
    - Standard Deviation: 0.76
-  - Range: 1 to 5
+   - Min: 1, Max: 5
-  - Median (50th percentile): 3.0
+   - Median (50th Percentile): 3

-- **Quality Rating**:
+2. **Quality Rating**:
    - Mean: 3.21
    - Standard Deviation: 0.80
-  - Range: 1 to 5
+   - Min: 1, Max: 5
-  - Median (50th percentile): 3.0
+   - Median (50th Percentile): 3

-- **Repeatability**:
+3. **Repeatability Rating**:
    - Mean: 1.49
    - Standard Deviation: 0.60
-  - Range: 1 to 3
+   - Min: 1, Max: 3
-  - Median (50th percentile): 1.0
+   - Median (50th Percentile): 1

-### 3.3.
-Distribution Insights

-- The overall and quality ratings are relatively consistent, with a mean close to 3.
-The majority of ratings are around 3, indicating a neutral to slightly positive sentiment.
-- The repeatability scores are predominantly low, with most ratings being 1, suggesting that repeatability might not be a strong factor in the reviews.

-## 4. Correlation Analysis
+## Correlation Analysis

+The correlation matrix reveals relationships between the numeric ratings:
+- **Overall Rating** has a strong positive correlation with **Quality Rating** (0.83).
-- **Overall and Quality**: Strong positive correlation (0.83), indicating that higher overall ratings tend to coincide with higher quality ratings.
+- **Overall Rating** shows a moderate positive correlation with **Repeatability Rating** (0.51).
-- **Overall and Repeatability**: Moderate positive correlation (0.51), suggesting that there is some relationship between overall ratings and repeatability.
-- **Quality and Repeatability**: Weaker positive correlation (0.31), indicating a less significant relationship.

-## 5. Recommendations
+- **Quality Rating** has a weaker correlation with **Repeatability Rating** (0.31).

+## Insights and Observations

-1. **Address Missing Data**: Consider strategies to handle the missing values in the `date` and `by` columns.
-This could involve imputation or removal, depending on the analysis needs.
+1. **Missing Data**: The dataset has a significant number of missing values in the `date` and `by` columns.
+This may impact analyses that rely on these attributes, especially temporal trends and reviewer analytics.

-2. **Explore Categorical Variables**: Further analysis could be performed on the relationship between `language`, `type`, and the ratings to identify any trends or biases.

-3. **Temporal Analysis**: Analyzing the `date` field could reveal trends or changes in ratings over time, which could provide insights into how content quality or audience preferences may have evolved.

-4. **Reviewer Analysis**: Investigate the impact of different reviewers on overall ratings, particularly focusing on the top reviewers to understand their influence.

-5. **Quality vs. Repeatability**: Since the correlation between quality and repeatability is low, consider whether repeatability should be a focus for future content creation or marketing strategies.
+2. **Language Dominance**: English is the most represented language, accounting for nearly half of the dataset, which may indicate a bias towards English-language media.

+3. **Type of Media**: The overwhelming majority of entries are classified as movies.
+This could skew the analysis towards film-specific insights.

+4. **Ratings Distribution**: The overall and quality ratings are relatively high, with means around 3.05 and 3.21.
+This suggests that, on average, the media reviewed tends to receive favorable evaluations.
+However, the repeatability rating is notably lower, indicating that reviewers may not consistently rate the media the same way upon repeated evaluations.

+5. **Correlation**: The strong correlation between overall ratings and quality ratings suggests that quality heavily influences the overall perception of the media.
+The moderate correlation with repeatability suggests that while quality is important, it does not fully explain why some media are rated high overall, potentially due to subjective factors.

-## 6. Conclusion
+## Recommendations

-The dataset provides a rich source of information about movie/show ratings, with key insights into the ratings and patterns of reviews.
-Addressing missing values and conducting further analyses on the categorical variables can enhance the understanding of audience preferences and content quality.
+- **Data Cleaning**: Address the missing values in the `date` and `by` columns to improve the robustness of the analysis.
+Consider imputation strategies or further investigation into the reasons for missing data.
+- **Further Analysis**: Conduct a deeper dive into the relationship between ratings and categorical variables, such as language and type of media, to uncover trends.
+- **Temporal Analysis**: Investigate how ratings have changed over time by analyzing the `date` column after addressing missing values.
+- **Expand Coverage**: If possible, gather more data to include diverse languages and media types to avoid bias and enhance the dataset's richness.

+This report serves as a foundational analysis that can guide future explorations and insights derived from the dataset.

 ## Charts
 ![media\media_heatmap.png](media\media_heatmap.png)